Skip to main content Skip to complementary content

 Table column with insights about features.

-Click the data view Data view icon to change to the data view.
-Here we can see more information about each column, including sample data.
+Click Data view Data view.
+In this view, we can see more information about each column, including sample data.

 Data view